Rotkopf

 Bio

 Red Rotkopf (b.
-1994) is a London born visual artist, investigative researcher and organizer of Mexican-American and French-Tunisian descent.
+1994) is a London born visual artist, investigative researcher and land rights activist of Mexican-American and French-Tunisian descent.
+Movement, travel and migration lead his practice and inform the wide array of interconnected geographies that are present his projects.

-Red’s organizing exists inside and outside institutions by centering the struggles of indigenous people for their land and rights to self-determination through commitment to direct action, community events and directing institutional resources to frontline land & water defenders in their respective territories.
+Red’s organizing exists inside and outside institutions by centering the struggles of Indigenous people for their land and autonomy through commitment to direct action, education and directing institutional resources to frontline land & water defenders in their respective territories.